What's Happening Now

-What will be the role of the Transition Pastor?
+What is the role of the Transition Pastor?

-The Transition Pastor Search Team is working to find a Transition Pastor who will play a vital role in the operational and administrative decisions needed in a large metro church, ranging from staff management to strategic leadership.
-The Transition Pastor will serve as the head of staff and will be regularly involved in worship with the opportunity to preach monthly.
-If you know of anyone who might be a good fit for the role, please share the profile with them and encourage them to apply.
-View the Opportunity Profile.
+The Transition Pastor plays a vital role in the operational and administrative decisions needed in a large metro church, ranging from staff management to strategic leadership.
+The Transition Pastor serves as the head of staff and will be regularly involved in worship with the opportunity to preach monthly.

 How will the Senior Pastor be selected?

-What kind of role will the congregation have during the selection process for the Transition and Senior Pastors?
+What kind of role will the congregation have during the selection process for the Senior Pastor?